Roman Italy: Augustan organization

 Italy was privileged by Augustus and his heirs, with the construction, among other public structures, of a dense network of Roman roads.
-The Italian economy flourished: agriculture, handicraft and industry had a sensible growth, allowing the export of goods to the provinces.
-The Italian population may have grown as well: three census were ordered by Augustus, also assuming role of Roman censor, in order to record the number of Roman citizens throughout the empire.
+The Italian economy flourished: agriculture, handicraft and industry had noticeable growth, allowing the export of goods to the provinces.
+The Italian population may have grown as well: three censuses were ordered by Augustus, in his role as Roman censor, in order to record the number of Roman citizens throughout the empire.
 The surviving totals were 4,063,000 in 28 BC, 4,233,000 in 8 BC, and 4,937,000 in AD 14, but it is still debated whether these counted all citizens, all adult male citizens, or citizens sui iuris.
 Estimates for the population of mainland Italy, including Cisalpine Gaul, at the beginning of the 1st century range from 6,000,000 according to Karl Julius Beloch in 1886, to 14,000,000 according to Elio Lo Cascio in 2009.